MicrosoftDocs/power-automate-docs/articles/dataverse/update.md

 ## Update a row

-After selecting a table, the action card will display a list of inputs for the Row ID and related columns of the table to update, columns, with mandatory columns marked as required with an asterisk (\*).
-The **Row ID** column is the unique ID of the row that will be updated; if a row ID is provided that does not exist, or generated with the **guid()** expression, the action wili perform an update-or-insert (upsert) operation and will create a new row with the specified ID.
+After you select a table, the action card displays a list of inputs for the row id that's related to the columns of the table to update.
+Mandatory columns are marked as required with an asterisk (\*).
+The **Row ID** column is the unique Id of the row that will be updated.
+If you provide a row Id that doesn't exist or generated with the **guid()** expression, the action will perform an update or insert (upsert) operation and will create a new row with the Id you provide.

-If you do not see a column, you can select **Show advanced options** at the bottom of the card.
-Columns that are left blank are skipped in the update unless you provide a null value explicitly.
+If you don't see a column, select **Show advanced options** at the bottom of the card.
+The update skips blank columns in the update unless you provide a null value explicitly.